torusresearch/tkey-rust-ios-example/README.md

 #  Tkey ios example application document

 After building complete, you can login via your google account.
-Clicking this button will make account for you, using customAuth sdk.
+If you don't have tKey, you can make your own tkey account by clicking this button, using customAuth sdk.
+If you already have your account, existing account can be used as well.

 Once you're logged in, you can run a number of tkey-related functions.
 Buttons allow you to test various modules and tkey built-in functions.